-Applying to college is often a very a stressful process for most students.
-However, by being organized and remaining on schedule, you can ease a lot of that anxiety.
+Applying to college is often a very stressful process for most students.
+However, by being organized and remaining on the schedule, you can ease a lot of that anxiety.
 Here is a general checklist of the essential components that you need in order to apply to college:

 - Transcript: All schools want to know about your grades and your performance through the course of either three or three and a half years of high school.
 Most importantly, they want to see that you have challenged yourself within the context of your school.
 Be sure to sign any transcript release forms for your school and meet the deadlines by which you have to submit them.

 - Extracurricular activities: Colleges want to know how you have been involved in school or out of school with a club, sport, job, or even family commitment.
 They want to see that you have taken an initiative and made an impact in your community.

 - Standardized testing: The reason why standardized testing is near the top of the list is that you should be starting studying and taking these early on, perhaps about a year and a half or two years before actually applying.
 This leaves time to studying for the SAT or ACT, taking the test learning from your mistakes, improving, and taking it again to get a better score.
 In time, more and more colleges are beginning to stray away from standardized testing, however, as for now, test scores still have a significant impact on your application.

 - Letters of recommendation: The number of letters of recommendation required varies from school to school. if they even accept them at all.
 Generally, colleges want one or two letters from teachers of core subjects and or a letter from your counselor and typically the teachers are ones from your junior year of high school.
 Therefore, try to create meaningful connections and relationships particular with your junior year teachers.